504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 16. Allow overnight reflection before responding to complex questions; in a Socratic discussion, the student may take a question home, think about it, and respond the next day.

-Example: A Year 9 pupil with slow processing speed takes a 60-minute exam.
+Example: A Year 9 learner with slow processing speed takes a 60-minute exam.
 The accommodation is "time and a half" (90 minutes).
 The student receives the same exam as peers, answers the same questions, and is graded to the same standard.
 The extra 30 minutes allows the student to process questions, retrieve knowledge, and write responses without the time pressure that would otherwise prevent them from showing what they know.

 Organisation and Study Skills Accommodations